passiv/snaptrade-sdks/docs/getting-started.md

 ## Connect an account through the Connection Portal

-Once a user successfully logs into the SnapTrade portal, they can select their brokerage and go through the OAuth flow to connect their brokerage accounts.
+Once a user successfully logs into the connection portal, they can select their brokerage and go through the connection flow to connect their brokerage accounts.

 :::note
 For the initial connection, partners can pass in a broker name in the URI so users can go directly to the selected brokerage and make a connection.